 For example, you might ask that if the third person is going to insert themselves into the conversation, they ask if it is an appropriate time to do so.
 If you are both willing to allow them to try to clear up cross-talk, you might want to request that if they phrase their perspective in the form of something like, "It sounds like you're saying this, is this accurate?"

-If this is how the amateur mediation unfolds, there could certainly be some progress made on a particular issue.
+If this is how amateur mediation unfolds, some progress could certainly be made on a particular issue.
 But ultimately, there is not much else the third party should be trusted to do in terms of what to do to fix the problem.
 Even if their mediation helps facilitate productive conversation - which can be great in its own right - they are still no more equipped than any other Tom, Dick, and Harry to offer advice beyond that.

 You Get What You Pay For